NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 ### Install Cockpit on the client

 The client can be every system you prepared with the SSH key.
-The installation differs then based on the system.
+The installation differs based on the system.

 On CentOS: